Does it hurt to get a tattoo?

-Yes.
+Yes, I touch up my customers' tattoos for free.
 If the color has faded or disappeared in the healing process after the first session, you should return as earliest after 2 months and latest right before a year after in order for me to fill it in for free.

 Do you fill in or fix others’ work?

 Yes.
 It is not a problem.
 There might be limitations on what can be done, but in the bigger picture: yes.

 No. Or at least I don’t do makeup related ones.
 However – I do quite a few reconstructions of your own skin nuance such as defect nipples, scars, pigment spots and sometimes I have even given my customers permanent freckles.

 Which style do you prefer to work with?

 I really appreciate the variety.
 But I am extra keen on doing the unique, creative, cute, weird or dark and grotesque.
 I have, as mentioned on my start page, a very mixed repertoire.